vesavvo/Python_Ohjelmistoteema/English/08_Using_Relational_Databases.md

 The method call fetches the entire result set.
 In case the result set is exceptionally large, it is be possible to fetch the records in smaller parts using the `fetchmany` and `fetchone` methods.
 This is rarely necessary.

-The result set stored in the `result` variable is a list structure where the elements are also lists.
-Each item in the outer list corresponds to one row in the result set.
-Each row is likewise presented as a list where the items are the field values in the order they were written in the `SELECT` statement.
+The result set stored in the `result` variable is a list structure where the elements are tuples.
+Each item in the outer structure (list) corresponds to one row in the result set.
+Each row is  presented as a tuple where the items are the field values in the order they were written in the `SELECT` statement.

 The result set of the example can be visualized as follows: